Prince Francis of Teck: Death and will

 Following a minor operation on his sinuses in September 1910, Francis fell ill with an infection on a trip to visit his sister at Balmoral.
 The infection developed into pleurisy, and Francis returned to London, where he was admitted to a nursing home and underwent a further operation.
 He died shortly afterwards on 22 October at the age of forty.

 The Duchess of Teck with her children, about 1884.

 After being initially interred in the Royal Vault at St George's Chapel, Windsor Castle, he was buried in the Royal Burial Ground, Frogmore.

 When Francis died, his will (dated 1902) was found to name his mistress Lady Kilmorey as sole heir to an estate valued at £23,154 gross (or £1.9 million in 2022 when adjusted for inflation) and net personalty of £670 16s.
 The inheritance included the Cambridge emeralds and part of a string of pearls, both part of the Teck family jewels, as well as a jewel gifted to the Prince by his godfather, the Emperor Franz Joseph I of Austria.
-Francis took care to note, "My emeralds pearls etcetera in fact all my jewellery that I inherited from my mother I leave to ECCofK [Ellen Constance, Countess of Kilmorey] with a hope that she will have the emeralds reset to suit herself and also if she so pleases to reset any of the articles as she sees fit."
-The will also made a non-binding request that Lady Kilmorey bequeath the inheritance back to the royal family upon her own death.

 To recover some of these family heirlooms, Francis's sister, Queen Mary, negotiated with Lady Kilmorey to buy back the emeralds, eventually paying her £10,000 for them.
 The sale was completed in July 1911, allowing Mary to wear the emeralds at the Delhi Durbar later in the year.
 Lady Kilmorey died in 1920; on her death she bequeathed Emperor Franz Joseph's jewel back to the royal family, but left the rest of her estate to her own family.

 In order to avoid potential scandal, the president of the Probate Division of the High Court ordered Francis's will be sealed in 1911.
 Subsequent royal wills followed this tradition.
 The document remained unpublished until a legal challenge brought in 2021 led to the introduction of a review procedure.
 Following review, Francis's will, and those of eight other members of the royal family, were unsealed and made available for public viewing.
 Transcriptions and summaries of Francis's will were subsequently published.